B1.7 Convert between fractions, decimal numbers, and percents, in various contexts.

 Skill: Converting Between Fractions, Decimals and Percents

-In order to develop number sense, it is important that students form mental representations of the quantities represented by the numbers.
-In the case of decimal numbers, reading them correctly allows students to form better mental representations and to draw on their knowledge of fractions (for example, 0.75 is read as "75 hundredths", not "0 point 75" ).
-Students should be encouraged to use multiple models to help create various mental representations to describe the relationships between fractions and decimals.
+In order to develop number sense students should form mental representations of quantities and draw on their knowledge of fractions (for example, 0.75 is read as "75 hundredths", not "zero point 75" ).
+Students should be encouraged to use multiple models to help create various mental representations that show the relationships between fractions and decimals.

-When representing decimal numbers using models, there is an adjustment to be made since these same models were previously used differently (for example, the rod represented ten ones).
-Students must understand that the unit (for example, the value assigned to a cube) has changed.
-In thefirst of the two previous examples, the rod (the whole) represents 10 tenths, so the unit is tenths; in thesecond, the large square (the whole) represents 100 hundredths, so the unit is hundredths.
+When representing decimal numbers using models, there is an adjustment to be made since these same models were previously used differently.
+For example, where the rod represented ten ones, it might be representing one whole when exploring decimals.
+Students must understand that the unit or value assigned to each block has changed.
+In the examples above, the rod (whole) represents 10 tenths, and each cube is one tenth.
+The large square (whole) represents 100 hundredths, so each small square is one hundredth.

 Examples

 Over time, students are able to mentally picture the quantity in context.
-For example, in a situation involving an item that costs $197.98, a student who recognizes that $197.98 is a little more than $197.00 can then visualize or conceive that, in this context, the amount of $197.98 can be represented approximately by 10 $20 bills.
+For example, in a situation involving an item that costs $197.98, a student who recognizes that $197.98 is almost a dollar more than $197.00 and a little bit less that $198.00, can then visualize or conceive that, in this context, the amount of $197.98 can be represented approximately by ten $20 bills.

 Students need to be able to create a mental representation of a percent, as they do with decimal numbers.
 The very nature of a percent makes it easier for them to visualize a quantity, as it is always a ratio to 100.
 It should also be understood that a percent is another way of representing a quantity.